imksprateek/LexiFIR/backend-server/README.md

 1. **Send OTP** → 2. **Validate OTP** → 3. **Signup** → 4. **Onboarding** (Collect Name & Set Username) → 5. **Check Username** → 6. **Login** → 7. **Update User Details**

+### **Speech-to-Text Real-time Streaming**

+Speech to text real-time streaming is deployed and working as expected (English).
+Check the example client.py file in the repo and similarly establish a WebSocket connection with this endpoint:

+- **WebSocket Endpoint:** `ws://eng.ksprateek.studio/TranscribeStreaming`

 ### **Notes for Frontend Developers**
 - Ensure all requests are sequential and depend on the success of the previous step.
 - Handle errors at each step with appropriate user feedback (e.g., invalid OTP, username already taken).